 Our emphasis at Kaiser Oakland is on your education and helping medical students and residents grow into superb and compassionate physicians.
 By the end of your rotation at Kaiser Oakland, we hope you will:

 - Improve your history and physical examination skills.

-- Improve your skills at forming problem lists and differential diagnoses and begin to develop your own diagnostic work-up and therapeutic plans.
+- Improve your skills at forming differential diagnoses and begin to develop your own diagnostic work-up and therapeutic plans.

 - Develop the necessary organizational skills to help you function as an intern.